 “As athletes, with our training and competitions, we take in 10 times as much air when we run than when doing something else and so air pollution poses a threat to our health,” says Paula Radcliffe, the former British long-distance runner.
 “Until the next generation of athletes can run in clean air, I commit to help lead the fight against air pollution.”

-As athletes, protein derived from animal products often plays a significant role in our diets.
-Research shows that we tend to consume higher protein content than recommended, with 70% of it coming from animal sources.
-A life cycle assessment of an athlete diet by Dr. Alba Reguant-Closa and Dr. Nanna Meyer confirms that animal protein has the most substantial negative impact, especially during intense training days.
+As athletes, protein derived from animal products often plays a significant role in our diets but research shows that we tend to consume higher protein content than recommended, with 70% of it coming from animal sources.

-Being ‘food literate’ is not just important for athletes; it’s a crucial aspect for our entourages, sports dieticians and sporting institutes too.
-When we understand sustainable food practices, we can make informed and environmentally friendly choices.
-By being well-versed in the impact of food choices on our planet, we can take proactive steps to reduce our carbon footprint and contribute to a more sustainable future.
+Being well-versed in the impact of food choices on our planet, we can take proactive steps to reduce our carbon footprint and contribute to a more sustainable future.

-Whether it’s at home or in sports venues, turning off lights, appliances and unplugging chargers when not in use takes only a second but can lead to substantial energy savings.
+Turning off lights, appliances and unplugging chargers when we’re not using them only takes a moment but can lead to significant energy savings.

-Even after an intense athletic performance, opting for a shower instead of a bath and limiting showers to under five minutes can save significant water and energy.
-This helps tackle water scarcity and preserves precious wildlife habitats.
+Even after a demanding athletic performance, opting for a shower instead of a bath and limiting showers to under five minutes can save a significant amount of water and energy.
+This helps preserve water levels in the ecosystems around us, supporting plants and wildlife.

-Athletes in hot climates can create shade using plants and vegetation and use electric fans instead of air conditioning to minimise energy usage.
-On the other hand, those living in colder regions can stay warm by layering on clothing rather than cranking up the heat.
+Athletes living in hot climates can use plants and vegetation for cooling and shade, as well as electric fans instead of air conditioning, to minimise energy usage.
+On the other hand, those in colder regions can stay warm by layering on clothing rather than cranking up the heating.

-Considering installing a smart metre and thermostat can allow remote monitoring and control of energy use.
-Even adjusting the thermostat by a degree or two lower can make a significant difference in energy savings and costs.
+Consider installing a smart metre and thermostat to remotely monitor and control energy use.
+Even lowering the thermostat by a degree or two can make a meaningful difference in energy savings and costs.

 Being mindful consumers when it comes to our sports equipment and everyday purchases is crucial as our choices can make an impact on the environment and society.

-Look for gear made from recycled or renewable materials like bamboo or organic cotton.
-Virgin polyester, used in much of our performance sportswear, has a higher carbon footprint due to its production from non-renewable fossil fuels.
-Thankfully, more environmentally friendly options that maintain performance are becoming available, helping us to reduce our environmental impact.
+Polyester, used in much of our performance sportswear, has a higher carbon footprint due to its reliance on fossil fuels to be produced.
+Thankfully, more environmentally friendly sportswear options like organic cotton, bamboo and hemp that maintain performance are becoming increasingly available.

-Staying informed about sustainable technologies and materials is another step we can take.
+We can also stay informed about sustainable technologies and materials.
 Engage in research, read product reviews and connect with like-minded athletes to share knowledge and experiences.
-Look for reputable eco-labels and certifications, signalling products with more sustainable practices, and be open to innovations and new ideas that promote sustainability.
+Look for reputable eco-labels and certifications like Fairtrade, signalling products with more sustainable practices, and be open to innovations and new ideas that promote sustainability.

 Waste starts with what we consume – what we buy or don’t buy.
 It’s crucial to be mindful of our choices and follow the four Rs: Refuse, Reduce, Reuse and Recycle.

 Refuse means saying ‘no’ to things we don’t need, like single-use plastic bottles.
 Instead, opt for reusable bottles to hydrate and reduce plastic waste.
-We can engage with our clubs, governing bodies and event organisers to promote sustainable practices.
+We can engage with our clubs, governing bodies and event organisers to promote sustainable practices, too.

 Reducing involves purchasing less and considering alternatives.
 Before buying something new, we should ask ourselves if it’s truly necessary.
 Reusing means taking care of our existing items and using them for as long as possible.
 Do we really need new equipment for every event, or can we reuse items to save resources?